 Needless to say, not all leather is created equal.
 Look away, Vegans!

 In general, skins from cows, bison, deer, goats, lambs, and calves are the most regularly utilized in leather clothing.
 But cowhide, kangaroo, and goatskin are common in the motorcycle industry.

 Let’s look at some of the distinctions between the three most prevalent types of leather to properly appreciate why you would pick one over the others.

 - Cowhide: Cowhide is the most popular type of leather used in motorcycle jackets – and just about every protective riding gear.
-It has a little performance drop, but it’s easily accessible and gives a fantastic “value for money” as compared to other types.
+It has a little performance drop, but it’s easily accessible and gives fantastic “value for money” as compared to other types.

-- Kangaroo: Kangaroo leather, often known as k-leather, is slimmer and weighs less than cowhide while yet exhibiting exceptional abrasion resistance.
+- Kangaroo: Kangaroo leather, often known as k-leather, is slimmer and weighs less than cowhide while exhibiting exceptional abrasion resistance.
 Kangaroo leather can be split in the same way as cowhide can – but the former retains more strength than the latter – the reason it’s utilized for MotoGP racing.

 - Goat: Goatskin is extremely durable, soft, and delivers a wonderful tactile sensation to riders.
 The suppleness is thanks to the presence of lanolin in the goatskin leather.
 Lanolin is an oily or waxy material released by the sebaceous glands of wool-producing animals, which is supposedly present in goats but not as much in cows or kangaroos.

 Of course, leather is more than its source animal.
 The quality of the leather and how it’s handled during the production process have a direct impact on its abrasion resistance, hand (how it feels on the skin and to wear), and overall durability.